Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Prognosis

-The overall prognosis for desmoplastic small round cell tumor remains extremely poor, with reported rates of death at 90%.
+The overall prognosis for patients with desmoplastic small round cell tumor remains extremely poor, with reported rates of death at 90%.
 Greater than 90% tumor resection either at presentation or after preoperative chemotherapy may be a favorable prognostic factor for OS.[

 There is no standard approach to the treatment of desmoplastic small round cell tumor.